VANatHeritage/ConsVision_RecreationModel/docs/facilities_v2.md

 #### Recreation Input datasets

-From DCR (PRR and DNH), datasets for Virginia Outdoors Plan (VOP) Mapper:
+From DCR (PRR and DNH), and datasets for Virginia Outdoors Plan (VOP) Mapper:

 - VA_PUBLIC_ACCESS_LANDS (Polygon)
   - Represents all public lands in Virginia, with a 'ACCESS' column specifying level of access generally; 'PUBACCESS' has a bit more specifics
 - 2018 Public Access (Point)
   - public-access recreation sites and amenities.
 Includes attributes which indicate specific types of activities available.
 - VATrails_2017 (Line)
 - VATrailheads_2017 (Point)
 - Local_Park_Inventory_2018
   - This point dataset has attributes on facilities at local (municipalities) parks.
 Not always spatially precise on location of the facilities, but it has a lot of useful attributes
 - Watertrails2017
   - sent by Robbie Rhur (DCR PRR) 2/2019, and was updated for that date
+- boataccess_WGS
+  - boat access points from VOP mapper

 From Virginia Dept. of Game and Inland Fisheries (VDGIF):